CodeScop/Oge-Mai-Field-Guide/desertquestssummary.md

 - **PREREQUISITES:** Navigating North, Searching South, Withdrawing West, Excavating East quests in any order
 - **Rewards:** Unlock Shrine of Ages
 - **Recommendations:** Want to enter the fun house/ bizarro world of the game?
 Come on, you know you do!
 And there are some nice little rewards in here, too.

-###Untu Leaders United - ShrineNPC

-- **Location:** Shrine of Ages
-- **Unlocked by:** Wardrobe: Special Event NPC Time Bracelet
-- **Type:** Battle
-- **Requirements:** Defeat 3 each:
-  - Captain Shin
-  - Untu Captain Uo
-- **Rewards:** 25 Shrine Stones, Wardrobe x2: Captain Shin Hair https://4thewords.com/media/wardrobe/featured/male/wm&#95;featured&#95;shin&#95;hair&#95;blue.png and Shin Earrings https://4thewords.com/media/wardrobe/featured/male/wm&#95;featured&#95;shin&#95;earrings.png
-- **Recommendations:**  This hair was the first thing I desperately wanted to spend Crystals on when I joined, and these were my first earrings, so I'm quite nostalgic for them.
-I also have no need for them, and that desperate feeling predates about 95% of the wardrobe options we now have.
-So it's hard to evaluate whether they're worth 12K battle words - you'll have to decide for yourself.

 ### Valley Of The Sheep - HuntS2